pub trait Regex<I, const N: usize>: Debugwhere

 H: HaystackOf<'a, I>,

-Returns all slices of the provided haystack that match this Regex, optionally overlapping.
+Returns an iterator over all slices of the provided haystack that match this Regex,

 Sourcefn do_capture<'a, H>(